daniil-vikulov/Ultimate_ML_Project/README.md

 It provides wide functionality of monitoring and analyzing displayed content and optional censoring.
 You can install the client program for Windows 10/11 via our own setup tool.

-Note that application in active development stage.
+Note that application is in active development stage.

 <b><ins>Future updates:</b></ins>